BSc Physics / Overview

 - Typical A-level offer

-A*A*A -A*AA (to include Physics and Maths).
-We would normally require a pass in the Physics Practical Assessment in the newly reformed Physics A Level.
+A*A*A-A*AA (to include Physics and Maths).
+We would normally require a pass in the Practical Assessment in the newly reformed science A levels.

 - Typical International Baccalaureate offer